 – Price and value: Compare plans, trials, and refund policies.
 A longer-term plan may save money, but make sure you’re comfortable with the provider.

 – Customer support: 24/7 chat or email support is a big plus if you hit a snag in setup or troubleshooting.
+Free vpn extension for edge reddit: how to use free VPN extensions in Edge, protect privacy, and compare top options 2026

 Setup guide: how to configure a Geo vpn in minutes